Renee B. Weiss Promoted to General Counsel for Millennia Housing Management, Ltd.

 Additionally, Weiss will continue to provide representation for the company and advise executive members on legal matters.

 "Renee consistently provides strategic and thoughtful advice that centers our company's core values," said Lee J. Felgar, Chief Operating Officer.
-"Her sound reasoning, coupled with more than 25 years of legal experience, make her well-positioned for this role."
+"Her sound reasoning, coupled with more than 25 years of legal experience, makes her well-positioned for this role."

 Prior to being named general counsel, Weiss held the roles of interim general counsel, vice president, assistant general counsel for operations and associate attorney at MHM.
 She started her career as an attorney at BakerHostetler and later joined Taft Stettinius & Hollister LLP and DDR Corp.
 Weiss has a Juris Doctor from the Cleveland–Marshall College of Law and a bachelor's degree in political science from Miami University.